 So it was that two firefighters, men who had lived and worked with the people of Donora for years, who had fought fires, transported the sick and injured to local hospitals, and plucked frightened cats from raging storm drains, had to decide how much oxygen to give each resident.
 They had to say over and over, No, I’m sorry, as they shut off the oxygen and removed the mask.
 They had to listen to those desperately ill people plead with them, begging for their life, and then these volunteers had to walk away knowing they might never see their friends alive again.

-All told 27 people would die over that five-day period, at least 50 more the following month, and hundreds more over the following years.
+All told about 20 people would die over that six-day period, at least 50 more the following month, and hundreds more over the following years.
 The event spurred an investigation by the Division of Industrial Hygiene, then part of the U.S. Department of Public Health and now part of the Environmental Protection Agency.
 After numerous states, including Pennsylvania, enacted their own clean air acts, the Government decided that clean air should be a national priority and in 1955 passed the first national air pollution law, initially called the Air Pollution Control Act of 1955 (public law 84–159), later renamed the Clean Air Act.

 Today Donora residents maintain a sense of pride about the tragic events of that dark October 68 years ago.
 In a 2009 interview with NPR, long-time Donora resident Don Pavelko said, “We here in Donora say this episode was the beginning of the environmental movement.
 These folks gave their lives so we could have clean air.”